 The short exact sequence \eqref{eq:Serre-spinor} tells us that $\cals$ might be thought of as a minimal 't Hooft bundle on $Q$.
-From Lemma \ref{lem:rank2-thooft+unobstructed} we readily deduce that, applying the construction to curves supported on disjoint lines, we get the following. \begin{Lemma} For all $k \ge 0$, the quadric threefold $Q$ carries rank 2 't Hooft $\mu$-stable and unobstructed instanton bundles $E$ of charge $k$.
-Moreover a general bundle of such a kind is such that $H^1(E|_{R_d})=0$ for a general rational curve $R_d$ of degree $d=1,2$.
+From Lemma \ref{lem:rank2-thooft+unobstructed}, applying the construction to curves supported on disjoint lines, we get the following result.
+This is also studied in \cite[\S 2.3]{Faenzi}.

+\begin{Lemma} For all $k \ge 0$, the quadric threefold $Q$ carries rank-2 't Hooft slope-stable and unobstructed instanton bundles $E$ of charge $k$.
+Moreover a general bundle of this kind satisfies $H^1(E|_{R_d})=0$ for a general rational curve $R_d$ of degree $d=1,2$.

+\end{Lemma}

-\end{Lemma} \begin{proof} Consider the union $C$ of $k+1$ disjoint lines $l_0, \ldots, l_k$ lying on $Q$.
+\begin{proof} Consider the union $C$ of $k+1$ disjoint lines $l_0, \ldots, l_k$ lying on $Q$.
 Then $C$ is a l.c.i. curve of degree $k+1$ and arithmetic genus $-k$.
-Note that unobstructedeness holds obviously on each line on $Q$ hence and this implies unobstructedness of the curve $C_m$ as well.
-From Lemma \ref{lem:rank2-thooft+unobstructed}, a vector bundle $E$ arising from a nowhere vanishing extension class $[e]\in \Ext^1(\cali_{C},\calo(-1))\simeq \D{C}^{k+1}$ is a $\mu$-stable 't Hooft bundle which is unobstructed.
-Finally let us check that the general line and the general conic are not jumping for $E$.
+Note that unobstructedness holds obviously on each line on $Q$ and this implies unobstructedness of the curve $C$ as well.
+From Lemma \ref{lem:rank2-thooft+unobstructed}, a vector bundle $E$ arising from a nowhere vanishing extension class $[e]\in \Ext^1(\cali_{C},\cccO_{Q}(-1))\simeq \D{C}^{k+1}$ is a slope-stable 't Hooft bundle which is unobstructed.
+Finally let us check that a general line and a general conic are not jumping for $E$.